 Winter comes in many guises in Europe.
-In the polar north, there’s serious snow and sunless weeks.
-Around the mild Mediterranean, you’ll find lingering sunshine well into the season.
+In the polar north there’s serious snow, the northern lights and weeks without sun.
+Around the mild Mediterranean, you’ll find lingering warmth well into the season.
 And in the center of Europe: cozy cafe culture and halls decked with Christmas spirit.

-It’s an inspiring time to visit grand cities and charming villages: with fewer queues you can fit more into your itinerary, and off-season accommodation prices make European travel wallet-friendly in November, December, January and February.
-Using Europe’s train network you can explore countries at your leisure, meeting locals going about their daily business away from the often-frenetic summer tourist season.
+It’s an inspiring time to visit grand cities, charming villages and cultural sites.
+With fewer queues, you can fit more into your itinerary, and off-season prices make European accommodation wallet-friendly in November, December, January and February.
+Using Europe’s train network you can explore countries at your leisure, and it’s easier to meet locals outside the often-frenetic summer tourist season.

-Warm yourself up at one of Budapest’s famous thermal bath houses
+2. Warm up at one of Budapest’s famous thermal bathhouses

-Couples skating hand-in-hand, breath cloudy in the frosty air – there’s nowhere better for it than the Hungarian capital’s picturesque central park Városligeti Műjégpálya, with its enormous outdoor rink.
+Couples skating hand-in-hand, breath cloudy in the frosty air – there’s nowhere better for it than the enormous outdoor ice rink in Budapest’s picturesque central park, Városligeti Műjégpálya.
 Feeling chilly afterward?
-Budapest is famous for its ornate thermal baths.
+Hungary’s capital is famous for its ornate thermal baths.

-Top tip: At night seek out a “ruin pub”– an atmospheric drinking venue artfully created in a once-abandoned building.
+Top tip: At night seek out a ‘ruin pub’– an atmospheric drinking venue artfully housed in a once-abandoned building.

-Almost as far north as you can get in Europe on a train, Abisko in Lapland is for lovers of serious winter.
-The sun doesn’t rise for several weeks in December and January but that darkness makes it one of the world’s best places to view the majestic aurora borealis (northern lights).
+Located almost as far north as you can get in Europe on a train, Abisko in Lapland is for lovers of serious winter.
+The sun doesn’t rise for several weeks in December and January, but that darkness makes it one of the world’s best places to view the majestic aurora borealis (northern lights).
 Other attractions include cross-country skiing along national park trails and husky mushing.

 Top tip: Stop off at nearby Kiruna to see the famous Swedish Icehotel.

 You can’t visit Dracula’s lair on a sunny day with lambs bleating in the fields, right?
-Try steel-grey skies, bare trees and a smattering of snow.
-Braşov and Sighişoara, two hours apart by rail, are gorgeous medieval towns with various connections to Vlad Ţepeş, the historical Dracula, though it’s doubtful that he ever set foot in his so-called castle.
+You want steel-gray skies, bare trees and a smattering of snow.
+Braşov and Sighişoara, two hours apart by rail, are gorgeous medieval towns with various connections to Vlad Ţepeş, the historical Dracula, though it’s doubtful he ever set foot in his so-called castle.

 Top tip: Bram Stoker never visited Romania, so don’t expect many parallels with the book or films.

-Parts of Andalucía are further south than the African coast so expect mild temperatures in winter.
-Accommodation is cheap, and crowds are smaller at standout attractions like Granada’s Alhambra or Seville’s cathedral.
+Some parts of Andalucía are further south than the African coast, so expect mild temperatures in winter.
+Accommodation is cheap and crowds are smaller at standout attractions like Granada’s Alhambra and Seville’s cathedral.
 Plus, tapas and nightlife in the cities are as enticing as ever.

 Top tip: Head to the Sierra Nevada near Granada if you want snowsport action.

-It’s a real downer trying to Photoshop 500 people out of your would-be-prizewinning Parthenon photo, but during the winter in Athens it’s not an issue.
+It’s a real downer trying to Photoshop 500 people out of your would-be-prizewinning Parthenon photo, but during the winter in Athens, it’s not an issue.
 All summer stresses – crowding, tourist pricing, intense heat, queues, air pollution – more or less disappear.
-The average temperature in Athens during the winter is around 13C (55F).
-It’s the best time to explore the country’s ancient heritage and get to experience local culture.
+The average temperature during the winter is around 13ºC (55ºF).
+It’s the best time to explore the country’s ancient heritage and experience local culture.

 Top tip: By all means do some island-hopping, but most accommodations close in winter.